ShootToKillSTK/ShootToKillSTK.github.io/_posts/2024-09-23-MobileGameDemo.md

 - Using AI art and self drawn for lots of the assets like; plants, tiles, skeletons.
 Edited in photoshop.

 ![Pinball Game](/images/PVZMobile2.png)

+# Creation Process
+- Made plant art myself with help from AI
+- Enemy spawning supports a weighted variable per enemy type and slowly speeds up spawns over time
+- Enemies speed, attack frequency and health can all be edited easily or adjusted for adding new enemies